Betrothal of Jesus: Surprising New Perspective

 Understanding ancient marriage rituals helped me better understand my covenant with Jesus.

 As part of the betrothal ceremony, the bride and groom underwent ritual immersion in a pool of water.
 This act symbolized spiritual and physical purification.
-It prepared them before entering the marriage covenant.
+It prepared them for entering the marriage covenant.

 Then cometh Jesus from Galilee to Jordan unto John, to be baptized of him.
 (Mat 3:13)

-So, Jesus needed to be baptized (Mikvah) as the first step to becoming the Bridegroom.
-As the future bride, we, too, need to be baptized.
+So,te first step for Jesús’ betrothal to the church was to be baptised.
+(Mikvah) As the future bride, we, too, need to be baptized.

-At the betrothal ceremony, the bride was set apart (Kiddushin).
+The Kiddushin ceremony set the bride apart.
 She was to have eyes only for her beloved groom.
-The betrothal was a legally binding contract that could only be dissolved by death or a written divorce.
+The betrothal was a legal contract that could only be dissolved by death or a written divorce.
 That is why Joseph was called Mary’s husband, even though she was only what we would consider engaged.

 Then Joseph, her husband, being a just man and not willing to make her a public example, was minded to put her away privately.
 (Mathew 1:19)

-The betrothal agreement was formalized between the bride’s father and the groom’s father.
+The bride’s father and the groom’s father formalized the betrothal agreement.
 Then, the groom would knock on the bride’s door.
 If the bride accepted the proposal, she would open the door.
 The couple would then share bread and wine.
 This signified their commitment to each other.

 This makes me think of communion when we commit ourselves to Christ with bread and wine.